jasimea/jasimea.github.io/_posts/2015-07-15-better-javascript-workflow-with-jake.md

 {% endhighlight %}

 It's up to your choice, whether to use Jake over grunt, gulp or any other build libraries.
 Each of these build tools have their own pros and cons.
-But jake provides a clean JavaScript syntax which is more readable and easy to maintain, as jake  is not a plugin centric tool, it can be used without any other dependencies on it.
+But jake provides a clean JavaScript syntax which is more readable and easy to maintain.
+As jake  is not a plugin centric tool, it can even be used without any other dependencies on it.

 You can find the full source code here in [Github](http://jasimea.github.io).